 In a statistical sense, ‘confidential data’ means data which allow statistical units to be identified, either directly or indirectly, thereby disclosing individual information.
 To determine whether a statistical unit is identifiable, account shall be taken of all relevant means that might reasonably be used by a third party to identify the statistical unit.
 Although national accounts data are usually highly aggregated, there may be possible cases for detailed breakdowns of aggregates and/or small economies.
 In these cases measures should be taken in order not to disclose data of a separate statistical unit.
 Guidance on how to prevent disclosure can be found in the Handbook on Statistical Disclosure Control.

-Lithuania is reporting some confidential time series to Eurostat for internally use only, the data marked as confidential statistical information (primary confidentiality).
+Lithuania is reporting some confidential time series to Eurostat for internally use only, the data are marked as confidential statistical information (primary and secondary confidentiality).

 8.1.
 Release calendar